Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 Dumbledore was also known to be a Transfiguration teacher at Hogwarts, but in the film we see him clearly teaching Defence Against the Dark Arts.
 Is there a reason that this fact was obscured from us before?

-Finally there's the appearance of Minerva McGonagall (Fiona Glascott), who, it has widely been pointed out was supposedly born in 1935, but is seen teaching at Hogwarts in the film in the 1920s.
+Finally there's the appearance of Minerva McGonagall (Fiona Glascott), who, it has widely been pointed out, was supposedly born in 1935, but is seen teaching at Hogwarts in the film in the 1920s.
 How is this possible?

-All of these issues wrap neatly into one overarching question: is Fantastic Beasts 2 full of canonical inconsistencies, or is there an explanation for all these apparent plot holes that will make itself clear later?
+All of these issues wrap neatly into one overarching question: is The Crimes of Grindelwald full of canonical inconsistencies, or is there an explanation for all these apparent plot holes that will make itself clear later?

 Why does Queenie make such a bizarre decision and what does this mean for her relationship with Jacob?